Updated: December 8, 2021

 I am a witness to his journey from being an ordinary employee to becoming a financial literacy advocate who’s been helping Filipino families to have a more secure future.

 Let’s now read what he has to say below.

 I’ve been an investor for quite some time now; though not that long – I consider myself no longer a newbie but not yet an expert.

-As years passed by since I started investing, I realized that it’s really more than just about the money, but also a character building journey for me.
+As years passed by since I started investing, I realized that it’s really more than just about the money, but also a character-building journey for me.

 Allow me to share some of these lessons and characters that I’ve developed through all these years as an investor.

-These are some of the habits I formed since then.
+These are some of the habits I have formed since then.
 The most important thing I learned is to live below what I earn, a simple task but definitely not an easy one.